📖 Web Design Concepts

 Accessibility

-- Improves usability on mobile devices.
+- Improves usability across all devices.

-Guidelines
+Accessibility Guidelines

-- Use clean HTML.
+- Use clean semantic HTML.

-- Allow text to resize.
+- Allow text to resize and reflow.

-- Don't use graphics for text.
+- Don’t use images for text.